antvis/G6/docs/manual/middle/elements/nodes/custom-node.en.md

 Now, we are going to register a diamond node:

-> Although there is a built-in diamond node in G6, we implement it here to rewrite it for demonstration.
+> Although there is a built-in diamond node in G6, we implement it here to override it for demonstration.

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*LqFCRaKyr0gAAAAAAAAAAABkARQnAQ' alt='img' width='80'/>